hirayamnl/hiraya-coding-standards/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Naming conventions
-- Variables and function names should be written in camelCase format.
+- Variables, function names and parameters should be written in camelCase format.
 - Constants should be written in UPPER_SNAKE_CASE format.
 - Class names should be written in PascalCase.